 The good news is, it’s never too late to establish a strong strategic plan.
 If you’re new to business or working in a new area, this is a good time to bring in outside experts to make sure you’re on the right track.
 A mediator or business coach can give you valuable insight, help you set achievable goals and keep you accountable and on track.

 Many small businesses start with a patchwork of systems and processes that may work for one or two people, but tend to slow things down as the business grows.
 For example, using email to manage customer enquiries might work when you’re a one person business, but it gets tricky with more staff – making it more likely for customers to fall through the cracks.

-Putting good systems in place, recording key processes, and making sure all your staff know how to use them is essential if you want to maximise growth.
-It may be time consuming and expensive, but so is losing customers as a result of ineffective systems, it will be well worth the effort.
+Putting good systems in place, recording key processes, and making sure they are embedded into your team is essential if you want to maximise growth.
+It may be time consuming and expensive, but when the consequence is losing customers as a result of ineffective systems, it will be well worth the effort.

 3: The right tools for the job

 This is where systems like Roll and other business management software come in.
 It’s important to do your research and make sure you’re getting the functionality you need from any new software – you don’t want to invest in something if you don’t get the results.
 We've shared our top tips on that topic here.
-With the right software, you should be able to automate many key processes, so you and your staff can focus on the important stuff.
+With the right software, you should be able to automate many key processes, so you and your team can focus on the important stuff.

 4: Data-driven decision making

 Making big decisions is one of the toughest parts of running a business.
 It’s easy to question your own thinking when you have to make choices that will affect your business and the people who work for you.